 The servers themselves are only as secure as the place they are stored.
 The sensitive patient data is often unencrypted in the servers, making them easy to compromise with minimal IT knowledge.

-The advantage of cloud-based EHR systems is that files are not as vulnerable to theft during transfer because they are encrypted and transmitted online, so even if hackers do get access to information it is almost impossible to decode.
+The advantage of cloud-based EHR systems is that files are not as vulnerable to theft during the transfer because they are encrypted and transmitted online, so even if hackers do get access to information it is almost impossible to decode.

 The information itself is stored in high-level data security centers with multiple backups to prevent data loss.
 Security measures are handled by IT experts and are updated automatically for the most current security measures available.